-The lender may try to sell the home to investors who have expressed an interest in real estate owned properties but as the inventory of foreclosed properties has increased, the lenders will work to list the home with a real estate agent as soon as possible.
+The lender may try to sell the home to investors who have expressed an interest in real estate owned properties but as the inventory of foreclosed properties increases, the lenders will work to list the home with a real estate agent as soon as possible.
 Before the lender can pass title to a buyer, any unpaid liens or judgments must be cleared from the title.
-Also, any federal tax liens must be paid off.
+Also, any Federal tax liens must be paid off.
 Most lenders will list the home “As Is” with no disclosures.
-A special warranty deed instead of the typical general warranty deed will be passed to the buyer.
-A buyer typically has the right to inspect the property including any buyer representatives such as home inspectors, termite inspectors and appraisers; but the offer may not be subject to the buyer’s right to request repairs.
+A special warranty deed instead of the typical general warranty deed will be transferred to the buyer.
+A buyer typically has the right to inspect the property using any buyer representatives such as home inspectors, termite inspectors and appraisers; but the offer may not be subject to the buyer’s right to request repairs.

 If you have any questions about this or other real estate questions, please contact us.